Listening: Listening in language learning

 Along with speaking, reading, and writing, listening is one of the "four skills" of language learning.
 All language-teaching approaches, except for grammar translation, incorporate a listening component.
 Some teaching methods, such as total physical response, involve students simply listening and responding.

+In an article published by the Chicago Center for Teaching and Learning Elizabeth Fagan says, "Listening is an important communication competence that includes complex cognitive processes like understanding and interpreting messages, affective processes like being motivated to pay attention, and behavioral processes like responding with both verbal and nonverbal feedback."

 In "intensive listening" learners attempt to listen with maximum accuracy to a relatively brief sequence of speech; in "extensive listening" learners listen to lengthy passages for general comprehension.
 While intensive listening may be more effective for developing specific aspects of listening ability, extensive listening is more effective in building fluency and maintaining learner motivation.

 People are usually not conscious of how they listen in their first, or native, language unless they encounter difficulty.
 A research project focused on facilitating language learning found that L2 (second language) learners, in the process of listening, make conscious use of whatever strategies they unconsciously use in their first language, such as inferring, selective attention, or evaluation.

 Factors activated in speech perception include phonetic quality, prosodic patterns, pausing, and speed of input.
 These all influence the comprehensibility of listening input.
 A common store of semantic information in memory is used in both first- and second-language speech comprehension, but research has found separate stores of phonological information for speech.
 Semantic knowledge required for language understanding (scripts and schemata related to real-world people, places, and actions) is accessed through phonological tagging of whatever language is heard.

 In a study, involving 93 participants, investigating the relationship between second-language listening and a range of tasks, it was discovered that listening anxiety was a major obstacle to developing speed and explicitness in second-language listening tasks.
 Additional research explored whether listening anxiety and comprehension are related, and as the investigators expected they were negatively correlated.